baraklevyy/MakeItStand3Dimention/README.md

  Later we want tp adjust the object position.
 The program let the user to user three rotational angels: Yaw, Roll and Pitch.
  Point worth mentioning is the plane shown in the program, this plane represents the ground.
-Next, we adjust the rotation of the object.
-Rotation is defined in terms of yaw, pitch, and roll.
-Note that the plane shown on the screen represents the ground.

 <img src="images/rotate.png" alt="drawing" width="600">
 <br/>